Rural sociology: Early beginnings and connection with regular sociology

-Land Grant Universities, Agricultural Experiment Stations, Colleges of Agriculture
+Land grant universities, agricultural experiment stations, colleges of agriculture

 While European sociological thought provided a conceptual groundwork, American rural sociology's institutional base was forged through a series of landmark federal acts aimed at transforming American agriculture and rural life, starting with the Morrill Act of 1862.
-Signed by President Abraham Lincoln during the Civil War and enacted decades before what is largely regarded the “birth” of American rural sociology, the Morrill Act established the public university infrastructure for the study of "agriculture and the mechanical arts".
+Signed by President Abraham Lincoln during the Civil War and enacted decades before what is largely regarded the "birth" of American rural sociology, the Morrill Act established the public university infrastructure for the study of "agriculture and the mechanical arts".
 The act granted federal land to each state to build public colleges, extending higher education beyond the elite private institutions of the time.
 This provided the institutional home where rural sociology would later take root.

 However, the common narrative of the Morrill Act providing "free land" for education obscures a more complex and troubling history.
-As recent scholarship has detailed, the act initiated a massive wealth transfer by converting nearly 11 million of land expropriated from indigenous nations into seed money for these colleges.
+As recent scholarship has detailed, the act initiated a massive wealth transfer by converting nearly 11 million acres of land expropriated from indigenous nations into seed money for these colleges.
 This land was acquired from almost 250 distinct tribes and communities through "over 160 violence-backed land cessions."

 Following the Morrill Act, a series of other federal laws expanded the mission and resources of the land-grant system, further solidifying the institutional environment for rural sociology.
-In 1887, the Hatch Act of 1887 established Agricultural Experiment Stations in each state, which created a formal research infrastructure and opened federal funding pipelines for agricultural science.
+In 1887, the Hatch Act of 1887 established Agricultural Experiment Stations in each state, creating a formal research infrastructure and opening federal funding pipelines for agricultural science.
 This emphasis on research provided a model and, eventually, resources for rural sociological inquiry.
 Later, influenced by the recommendation of the Country Life Commission, the Smith-Lever Act of 1914 institutionalized public outreach by creating the Cooperative Extension Service.
-This mandate to bring university research directly to the public cemented the applied focus of the land-grant mission and provided a natural avenue for the dissemination of rural sociological findings.
+This mandate to bring university research directly to the public cemented the applied focus of the land-grant mission.
+It provided a natural avenue for disseminating rural sociological findings.

-The final act to institutionalize American Rural Sociology was the Purnell Act of 1925.
+The final step in institutionalizing American Rural Sociology was the Purnell Act of 1925.
 Considered a major turning point for the discipline, it formally recognized rural sociology as a distinct field of study and, for the first time, provided dedicated federal funds specifically for rural sociological research and teaching within the land-grant colleges.
 The Purnell Act led to a significant increase in both the quantity and quality of rural sociological studies, marking the transition of the field into a new, more professionalized era.
 It also established agricultural economics as a parallel field, leading to an academic division of labor where economists focused on the farm economy, and rural sociologists studied community, family, and social organization.